 Furthermore, the parasympathetic nucleus areas of cranial nerve X (nervus vagus) and cranial nerve XII (nervus hypoglossus) protrude caudally into the rhomboid fossa as the trigonum nervi vagi and trigonum nervi hypoglossi, respectively.

 In addition, the area postrema (vomiting center)—which is one of the circumventricular organs and part of the formatio reticularis (see below)—is located in the caudal area of the rhomboid fossa.

 Topography of the medulla oblongata

-The crossover of the afferents from the arm and throat area occurs in the tuberculum cuneatum.
+Crossover of the afferents from the arm and throat area occurs in the tuberculum cuneatum.
 The lemniscus medialis travels from the tuberculi to the contralateral thalamus as a cohesive efferent.
 The thalamus acts as the third synapse and the third neuron to subsequently forward the information to the somatosensory cortex.

-Circulatory and respiratory centre
+Circulatory and respiratory center

 Structure of the Formatio Reticularis